394481125/SIDA/README.md

 ### 4. Acknowledgement

-This project is based on the code from the [SSL4MIS](https://github.com/HiLab-git/SSL4MIS) project.
+This project is based on the code from the [SSL4MIS](https://github.com/HiLab-git/SSL4MIS) and [UST-RUN](https://github.com/MQinghe/UST-RUN) project.

 Thanks a lot for their great works.